Skip to main content

 Spark UI with the AI Agent button

 Starting with Quanton Operator 2.0, the agent ships with the operator.
-Two ways to enable it.
+Two ways to turn it on.

 When installing the operator, set onehouseConfig.enableAIAgent=true.
 Every QuantonSparkApplication submitted afterwards picks up the agent automatically — no per-job config.